paveldn/haier-esphome/docs/faq.rst

 1. **Slow AC Response:** Your AC unit is responding slowly to requests, consider increasing the `response_timeout` parameter from its default value of 200 ms to 400 ms.
 2. **Overloaded ESP:** Your ESP module is too busy to process messages in time, increasing `response_timeout` won't resolve the issue.
 Instead, try disabling some components, lowering the log level, or upgrading to a more powerful ESP board.
 3. **Unrecognized Messages:** Your AC might be sending new types of messages that the component does not recognize.
-If adjusting the timeout and optimizing ESP performance don't help, capture the logs and create an issue on GitHub for further assistance.
+If adjusting the timeout and optimizing ESP performance doesn't help, capture the logs and create an issue on GitHub for further assistance.

 **Q:** My ESP is communicating with the AC, but I can't control it.
 Or I can control it, but my sensors show the wrong information.
 ***********************************************************************************************************************************

 **A:** Most likely, you have one of two problems: either the wrong control method or the wrong status packet structure.
 You can try using the `control_method: SET_SINGLE_PARAMETER`.
-If that doesn't help, you can try to figure out the size of different parts of the status packet using this method: `Haier protocol overview <./docs/protocol_overview.rst>`_.
+If that doesn't help, you can try to figure out the size of different parts of the status packet using this method: `Haier protocol overview <./protocol_overview.rst>`_.

 Feature Requests
 ----------------